arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

       subject_address.date_start AND
       subject_address.date_end
 ```
-*****

-### Getting Really Complicated
+### Getting More Complicated

+--{{0}}--
 Let's keep thinking about our depression inventories and our goal of matching depression scores to addresses in our study.
 What if some addresses don't have end dates?
 This could be because the subject is currently still living there.
-There are some addresses with `NULL` end dates in our data, so this isn't an academic question.
+We can see in our data that there are some addresses with `NULL` end dates, so this is something we should account for.

+--{{0}}--
 You can create arbitrarily complex **boolean logic** (or **boolean algebra**), using AND, OR, NOT, and parentheses as needed.
 Much as in math, there's an order of operations in this kind of logic, and you might need several sets of parentheses to make sure you're applying the conditions correctly.
 For example, see below.
 We've added comments to help illustrate the logic.

 ```sql